kapawlak/temp_lab_host/Courses/6/AL/xlab2.md

 As with most experiments, we can't.
 There will always be some influence of external factors, regardless of how meticulous we are in our experimental design.
 Luckily for this experiment, we can get rid of *most* of the friction by using the same force that ruined our previous experiment: *air resistance*!

 We know that air resistance stops objects from accelerating past a certain terminal velocity from our previous lab.
 It turns out that we can flip that logic on its head and *blow air at an object* to exert a force on it.
 If we choose to blow air *just hard enough*, we can cause an object to float, or levitate above the ground.
-Since the force is only (ideally) applied along the direction if the air's velocity, there should be no
+Since the force is only (ideally) applied along the direction if the air's velocity, there should be no air-resistance force opposing the direction of motion (ideally).